gh4abhi/Competitive-Programming/README.md

 # Competitive-Programming
-This repository contains solution of competitive programming question
+This repository contains solution of competitive programming questions."